White Mexicans: Genetic research

+According to a genetic study published in PLOS Genetics in 2014, DNA admixture testing revealed that individuals within the self-identified White Mexican cohort possessed an average genetic makeup of 53% European, 42% Indigenous, and 5% African ancestry.

-The numerous studies of the genetic makeup Mexican population have yielded a myriad of different results; it is not unusual that different genetic studies done in the same location vary greatly.
-Clear examples of such variations are seen in the city of Monterrey, in the state of Nuevo León, which, depending on the study, presents an average European ancestry ranging from 38% to 78%, and in Mexico City, whose European admixture ranges from as little as 21% to as high as 70%.
-The reasons behind such variation may include the socioeconomic background of the analyzed samples, as well as the criteria for recruiting volunteers: some studies only analyze Mexicans who self-identify as Mestizos, others may classify the entire Mexican population as "mestizo", other studies may do both, such as the 2009 genetic study published by the INMEGEN (Mexico's National Institute of Genomic Medicine), which states that 93% of the Mexican population is Mestizo with the remaining population being Amerindian, this particular statement having received considerable media exposure through the years to the dismay of scientists from the aforementioned institute, who have complained about the study being misinterpreted by the press as it wasn't meant to represent Mexico's population as a whole.
-According to the methodology of the aforementioned study, the institute only recruited people who explicitly self-identified as Mestizos.
+As there is no agreed-upon genetic definition of whiteness, genetic studies have yielded inconsistent and contridictory results, even within the same location.
+Examples of such variations are seen in the city of Monterrey, in the state of Nuevo León, which, depending on the study, presents an average European ancestry ranging from 38% to 78%, and in Mexico City, whose European admixture ranges from as little as 21% to as high as 70%.

 The Mestizaje ideology, which has blurred the lines of race at an institutional level has also had a significant influence in genetic studies done in Mexico.
 As the criteria used in studies to determine if a Mexican is Mestizo or indigenous often lies in cultural traits such as the language spoken instead of racial self-identification or a phenotype-based selection there are studies on which populations who are considered to be Indigenous per virtue of the language spoken show a higher degree of European genetic admixture than the one populations considered to be Mestizo report in other studies.
 The opposite also happens, as there instances on which populations considered to be Mestizo show genetic frequencies very similar to continental European peoples in the case of Mestizos from the state of Durango or to European derived Americans in the case of Mestizos from the state of Jalisco.